 Roanoke Hall resembled the Chateau de Chambord, which Rachel’s family had visited in France.
 Like Chambord, the hall had been designed by the great sorcerer Leonardo da Vinci.
 It was a massive castle with enormous round towers.
 Dozens of lesser spires and gables graced the roof.
 Six bell towers rose above the rest.

 It seemed to Rachel as if the towers and spires called to her, as if they were whispering, asking her to fly between them—preferably at high speed.
 She gripped her handlebars tightly, smiling, eager to accept the challenge.

 What a wonderful place to own a broom!

 The forest flanked the main chateau and the reflecting lake.
 Through the trees—birches and hemlocks—she could see the towers of the other dormitories, including Dee Hall, where she secretly had hoped to be assigned, even though generations of her family had all lived in Dare Hall.
 Each dorm was devoted to students studying one of the seven Sorcerous Arts and had its own character and nature.

-To the right, the Commons stretched several hundred yards to a lily-covered pond.
+To the right, the commons stretched several hundred yards to a lily-covered pond.
 On the far side of the lawns were walled gardens, ivy-covered out-buildings such as tool sheds, the gymnasium upon which grew purple wisteria, and an Oriental garden.
-On the closer side of the lily pond, in the distance, were fountains, statues, and a tall, domed memorial.
+She could also hear the creek that ran through the woods beyond.
+On the closer side of the lily pond, in the distance, stood fountains, statues, and a tall, domed memorial.
 In the distance, beyond the pond, she could make out a double row of trees leading to the docks.
-She could also hear the creek that ran through the woods to the east.

 Near the reflecting lake, an astonishingly handsome boy with golden curls was chasing a long red and gold ribbon that whipped through the air.
 He charged forward, laughing loudly as he went.
 The other girls flying with Rachel stared at him, mesmerized.